-Applying for excusal or exemption from jury service
+Applying for Excusal or Exemption from Jury Service

-If you want to apply for excusal or exemption from jury service you should read the "Guide to jury service eligibility and applying for excusal" and fill in the "Application for exemption or excusal from jury service" form which can be found on the SCTS website at: www.scotcourts.gov.uk/coming-to-court/jurors.
+If you want to apply for excusal or exemption from jury service you should read the 'Guide to Jury Service Eligibility and Applying for Excusal' and fill in the 'Application for Exemption or Excusal from Jury Service' form which can be found on the SCTS website at www.scotcourts.gov.uk/coming-to-court/jurors \.
 Whilst all applications for excusal will be considered sympathetically, you must understand that court staff may not be able to excuse you from jury service.
-Rules of Court state that a jury cannot be balloted where there are less than 30 of those named on the list of jurors available to the court, which means that it may not be possible for court staff to excuse jurors in all cases.
+Rules of Court state that a jury cannot be balloted where there are less than 30 of those named on the list of jurors present in court, which means that it may not be possible for court staff to excuse jurors in all cases.

-If you do not have access to the internet, you can contact the court you are required to attend (address on the front of the juror's citation) and request that a copy of the document is sent to you.
+\If you do not have access to the internet, you can contact the court you are required to attend (address on the front of the juror's citation) and request that a copy of the document is sent to you.

-Preparing for jury service
+Preparing for Jury Service